 Real and other private assets may include real estate, energy-related investments, infrastructure, hard and soft commodities, and other strategies that derive their value from their physical properties.
 Leverage may be utilized in real estate strategies to enhance yields of various investments and/or facilitate the diversification of the portfolio.
+At December 31, 2020, the Pension Boards had 13 private equity investments with a fair value of \$87 million.
+Eleven (11) out of the 13 investments have remaining investment periods ranging from 1-9 years, during which time the investments of \$61.7 million cannot be liquidated.
+One Real Asset investment of \$342,001 has an indefinite investment period, and one Real Asset investment of \$25 million may be redeemed at the end of any quarter with 65 days' written notice.
 At December 31, 2019, the Pension Boards had 11 private equity investments with a fair value of \$72.8 million.
-Ten out of the 11 investments are subject to "lock-up" provisions, ranging from 4-7 years, during which time the investments of \$47 million cannot be liquidated.
-The one Real Asset investment of \$25.8 million may be redeemed 15 business days following the end of the quarter with 30 days' written notice.
-At December 31, 2018, the Pension Boards had 10 private equity investments with a fair value of \$73.4 million.
-Eight out of the 10 investments are subject to "lock-up" provisions, ranging from 2-8 years, during which time the investments of \$37.5 million cannot be liquidated.
-The two other real and other private assets investments of \$35.9 million may be redeemed 15 business days following the end of the guarter with 30 days' written notice.
-The Pension Boards is not permitted to redeem these investments until the termination of the investment period.
-The fair value of these investments is based upon the Pension Boards' share of the fair value of the partnership while giving consideration, from a market participant's perspective, to the features unique to the partnership agreements.
-Because of the inherent uncertainty of the valuations of these investments, the estimated fair values may differ, perhaps materially, from the values that would have been used had a ready market for the investments existed.
-Unfunded commitments at December 31, 2019 and 2018 were \$41.5 million and \$40.3 million, respectively.
+Nine (9) out of the 11 investments have remaining investment periods ranging from 2-10 years, during which time the investments of \$46.6 million cannot be liquidated.